 Fiorenzo G. Omenetto is the Frank C. Doble Professor of Engineering and a professor of Biomedical Engineering at Tufts University.
-He is the Associate Dean for Research for the School of Engineering, and holds secondary appointments in the Department of Physics and the Department of Electrical Engineering.
+He is the Dean of Research for the School of Engineering, and holds secondary appointments in the Department of Physics and the Department of Electrical Engineering.
 He has proposed and pioneered the use of silk as a material platform for advanced technology with uses in photonics, optoelectronics, and nanotechnology applications.
 He is co-inventor on a number of disclosures on the subject, and is actively investigating applications of this technology base for both technical and design applications.
 Omenetto was formerly a J. Robert Oppenheimer Fellow at Los Alamos National Laboratories and a Guggenheim Fellow, and is a Fellow of the Optical Society of America and of the American Physical Society.
 In 2010, Fortune magazine named him one of its 50 smartest people in tech.

 Professor, Department of Biomedical Engineering, Tufts School of Engineering